Washington's Prototypical Funding Formula

 Understanding the Axes

-Y-Axis: Funding Balance
+Y-Axis: Operating Balance

-Formula: (State Revenue − Expenditure) ÷ Enrollment
+Formula: (Total Revenue − Expenditure) ÷ Enrollment

 X-Axis: District Profile Score